 The Machine is one of the most terrifying of villains because they are lifeless.
 They have no emotion.
 And they can’t feel pain or fear.
 They are cold and calculating.
 The Machine is obviously best represented in the science fiction genre.
 Kyle Reese explains the draw of writing such a villain through his classic description in the below clip.

 12. The Mastermind

 Dr. Evil — Austin Powers Trilogy

 The Mastermind is a favorite in the spy thriller genre especially, namely in almost every James Bond film, although we often see them appear in action movies as well.
-This is the brilliant and ruthless character that oversees the whole diabolical plan that is in opposition to the protagonist’s, however, all too often, they are not the characters directly opposing the protagonist — in a physical sense at least.
+This is the brilliant and ruthless character that oversees the whole diabolical plan that is in opposition to the protagonist’s.
+However, all too often, they are not the character directly opposing the protagonist — in a physical sense at least.
 That’s what they have The Henchman for.
 Everything may lead to a final confrontation of sorts, but most of the time The Mastermind is just that — the mind — while The Henchman works as the muscle.